Read the Mid-Year Parent Survey Findings

 Continue to provide training on strategies to redefine learning with devices focusing on a balance of screen and non-screen time.
 Work with Google Certified Trainers and other experts in the field to provide premier training for teachers.

-Issue devices out to each student through a library check-out procedure in October 2016.
+Issue devices out to each student through a library check-out procedure in the Fall.

 PVSD resources for Digital Citizenship

 Supporting Students with Technology Use at Home

 The 1:1 Chromebook program is an amazing opportunity for PVSD students to engage with learning in a meaningful, modern context that helps prepare them for life beyond their education.
 However, some students require some extra support when it comes to making appropriate choices with their technology use.